Gunman who killed 2 at Florida yoga studio had history of harassing young women

 Police Chief Michael DeLeo said that people who fought back against the gunman was "a testament to their courage."
 He called the shooting a "heinous act."

-"The fact that we had people fight this attacker to help save other people and prevent him from doing further harm, really I think speaks to the true spirit of Tallahassee and what this community’s about," DeLeo said at early Saturday media.
+"The fact that we had people fight this attacker to help save other people and prevent him from doing further harm, really I think speaks to the true spirit of Tallahassee and what this community’s about," DeLeo said at an early Saturday media briefing.